reactwg/react-native-releases/docs/guide-release-process-0.75.md

 git push
 ```

-This will kick off a CircleCI workflow that will build relevant artifacts (Hermes prebuilts, `RNTester.apk`) that will expedite local testing.
+This will kick off a Github Action workflow called "Test All" that will build relevant artifacts (Hermes prebuilts, `RNTester.apk`) that will expedite local testing.

-[Navigate to CircleCI](https://app.circleci.com/pipelines/github/facebook/react-native) and wait for the `build_npm_package` job to complete successfully.
+[Navigate to Github Actions](https://github.com/facebook/react-native/actions/workflows/test-all.yml) and wait for the `build_npm_package` job to complete successfully.
 If the job fails, try and fix the issue so that artifacts build.

 > [!Important]
 > Release testing will only use the artifacts from the last workflow that ran on your release branch!
 This means that if you push more changes to your release branch, you must wait for it to complete the `build_npm_package` job again to use those artifacts in testing.
 >
 > The takeaway here is to try and **avoid pushing more commits to CI at this point**.
 Otherwise, you'll have to wait for CI to build the assets again to use them in your testing.
 >
-> See [CircleCI Artifacts](./gotchas.md#circleci-artifacts) for more details.
+> See [Github Actions Artifacts](./gotchas.md#github-artifacts) for more details.

 ### Step 4: Test the release